Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 When Can I Start?

-You can start at any time from anywhere in the world and complete the program at your own pace.
+You may start at any time from anywhere in the world and complete the program at your own pace.
 ADL has made the program as flexible as possible to help students study round their personal commitments at home and at work.
 However, since each Medical University sets its own deadline for admissions, it is advisable to work towards their entrance requirements.

 Does the Program Cover Practical work?

-ADL courses contain Practical Tasks – something quite unique in distance education.
+Most ADL courses contain Practical Tasks – something quite unique in distance education.
 Practical tasks include: Field Research, Networking and Analysis, Conducting Surveys, Growing and Dissecting things, Collecting and Photographing things and Processes.

 Exam Requirements: